The 13 Most Beautiful Villages in the French Countryside

 • 2016 winner

-At a distance of about 20 miles from the ocean, this village of 700 inhabitants offers another side of Brittany.
-The village dates to the 12th century, but a new tradition was born in the early 20th century, when American artist Alfred Klots fell under Rochefort’s spell and settled here, restoring a ruined castle as his home.
-In 1907, he launched an annual window box competition, and Rochefort blossomed into a city of geraniums, the granite facades of the Renaissance houses decorated in riotous color.
+This village of 700 inhabitants, about 30 minutes’ drive from the coast, offers another side of Brittany.
+Rochefort-en-Terre dates to the 12th century, but a new tradition was born in the early 20th century, when American artist Alfred Klots fell under Rochefort’s spell and settled here, restoring a ruined castle as his home.
+In 1907, he launched an annual window box competition, and Rochefort blossomed into a city of geraniums, the granite facades of historic houses decorated in bright colors.
 A highlight on the cultural calendar is the annual Christmas illuminations, which draw visitors from all over France.

 Kaysersberg translates to “Emperor’s Mountain” in German.